dianalabgr/amrprediction/Predict_NewAssemblies/predict_newAssemblies/README,.md

-To generate in silico antibiograms for the new assemblies using pre-trained models:
+This step uses pre-trained machine learning models to predict antibiotic resistance profiles for newly annotated assemblies.
-1. Download Models
+📥 Step 1: Download Models

-Download models_and_shap_values.zip from Zenodo and unzip it into the predict_newAssemblies/ directory.
+Download models_and_shap_values.zip from Zenodo and extract it inside the predict_newAssemblies/ folder:

 predict_newAssemblies/
 ├── models_and_shap_values/